 Rather than address the mechanics of writing well, here I aim to talk about the process of writing.
 First, carefully read the assignment.
 All the effort in the world won’t make for a good paper if you answer the wrong question or otherwise miss the point of the exercise.
 Once you have a clear understanding of what is expected of you, schedule self-imposed intermediate deadlines for completing the research, deciding on a thesis, developing an outline, completing a first draft, and so on.
 Having a plan and a schedule and trying to stick to them will help ensure that you don’t procrastinate.

 Not all papers are research papers.
 Sometimes all you need are the texts you are reading in class.
 However, some of the papers you will write in college will undoubtedly be research papers.
-Unfortunately, many students think Google is the only research tool necessary, which seriously limits their resources and often directs them to sources that are fraudulent, non-peer-reviewed, erroneous, out of date, or otherwise misleading.
+Unfortunately, many students think Google is the only necessary research tool, which seriously limits their resources and often directs them to sources that are fraudulent, non-peer-reviewed, erroneous, out of date, or otherwise misleading.
 There are good resources on the Internet to be sure, but there is much more rubbish.
 You need to be able to distinguish the gold, not only from the surrounding mud, sand, rock, and detritus, but also from the pyrite.
-In short, in the vast majority of cases, undergraduate students using the Internet for “research” are likely to end up with sub-standard results.
+In short, in the vast majority of cases, undergraduate students using the Internet for “research” with the same skills they use to shop or search for movie showtimes are likely to end up with sub-standard results.
 Therefore, if you are not intimately familiar with library research, you should find out when the library is having an orientation and sign up.
 If fact, all students should try to do this the first semester of their freshman year in order to familiarize themselves with the research facilities on campus.

 In reading and researching for the paper, you should follow all the suggestions about reading enumerated above: read carefully, avoid distractions, take notes or otherwise summarize what you’ve read.
 Depending on the course subject and the paper assignment, this may entail reading a large volume of material or reading a small amount, perhaps only a single text, very, very carefully.
 I know of classes in which students read a dozen novels in a fifteen-week semester, and others in which the entire semester is focused on only 60 pages of text, or in which a week or two is spent on a three-page argument.

 I’ve already mentioned that you should expect to read academic books multiple times to get an adequate understanding.
 This is especially true of the sorts of text you will encounter in a philosophy class.
-Expect to read, take notes, read again, talk to classmates, think very carefully, read again, and then think some more before you have any chance of really grasping what you should.
+Expect to read, take notes, read again, talk to classmates, think very carefully, read again, and then think some more before you have any chance of really grasping what the text has to say.
 Don’t fall into the trap of skimming texts you should be reading and, in general, avoid Sparknotes, Cliff Notes, Wikipedia, and similar resources as they generally give you, at best, selective and superficial coverage—exactly what you don’t want from your education.

 At some point, however, you will have to begin writing.
 While most students fall into the practice of paying insufficient attention to reading, it is possible to focus too much on reading.
 If the paper is to be done by the deadline, at some point you are going to have to make a judgment call that further reading is not in the best interests of your paper.
 Once you’ve done the bulk of the reading, it’s time to decide on a thesis and develop an outline of your argument.
 The structure of your outline will be determined by the assignment, so you’ve got one more chance to make sure that you’ve properly understood what your professor wants.